kubernetes-client/python/kubernetes/docs/V1ComponentStatusList.md

 # V1ComponentStatusList

 Status of all the conditions for the component as a list of ComponentStatus objects.
+Deprecated: This API is deprecated in v1.19+
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------